Myasthenia gravis: Diagnosis

 Congenital myasthenias cause muscle weakness and fatigability similar to those of MG.

 The signs of congenital myasthenia usually are present in the first years of childhood, although they may not be recognized until adulthood.

-Classification

-When diagnosed with MG, a person is assessed for his or her neurological status and the level of illness is established.
-This is usually done using the accepted Myasthenia Gravis Foundation of America Clinical Classification scale.
+Subgroup classification

+When diagnosed with myasthenia gravis, an individual can be stratified into distinct subgroups based on the clinical features and serological status, e.g. affected muscle group, age of onset, thymic abnormalities, and profile of serum autoantibodies.

+Based on the affected muscle group, people with myasthenia gravis can be sub-grouped into ocular myasthenia gravis or generalized myasthenia gravis.
+Ocular myasthenia gravis is characterized by exclusively ocular symptoms, droopy eyelids, or double vision.
+Generalized myasthenia gravis has muscle weakness with a variable combination of the bulbar, axial, or limb and respiratory muscles.

+People with myasthenia gravis can also be sub-grouped by the age of onset: juvenile-onset myasthenia gravis (onset age ≤ 18 years of age), early-onset MG (EOMG; 19–50 years of age), late-onset MG (LOMG; onset > 50 years of age), and very late-onset (VLOMG; onset age ≥ 65 years of age).

+The subgroup of the autoantibody profile includes AChR seropositive, MuSK seropositive, LRP4 seropositive, and agrin seropositive.

 Physical examination

 During a physical examination to check for MG, a doctor might ask the person to perform repetitive movements.
 For instance, the doctor may ask one to look at a fixed point for 30 seconds and to relax the muscles of the forehead, because a person with MG and ptosis of the eyes might be involuntarily using the forehead muscles to compensate for the weakness in the eyelids.
 The clinical examiner might also try to elicit the "curtain sign" in a person by holding one of the person's eyes open, which in the case of MG will lead the other eye to close.